axelarnetwork/tofnd/README.md

 ## Diagrams

+**TODO: change links after merge**

-See a generic protocol sequence diagram, [here](https://github.com/axelarnetwork/tofnd/blob/readme/docs/protocol.pdf)
+See a generic protocol sequence diagram, [here](https://github.com/axelarnetwork/tofnd/blob/readme/diagrams/protocol.pdf).

 See [keygen](https://github.com/axelarnetwork/tofnd/blob/readme/diagrams/keygen.svg) and [sign](https://github.com/axelarnetwork/tofnd/blob/readme/diagrams/keygen.svg) diagrams of detailed message flow of each protocol.
-By opening the `.svg` files at a new tab (instead of previewing from github), hyperlinks will be available that will point you to the code block in which the underlying operation is implemented.
+By opening the `.svg` files at a new tab (instead of previewing from github), hyperlinks will be available that will point you to the code block in which the underlying operations are implemented.

 ## Keygen
 The _keygen_ gRPC executes the keygen protocol as implemented in [tofn](https://github.com/axelarnetwork/tofn) and described in [GG20](https://eprint.iacr.org/2020/540.pdf).